-Maintaining emotional and mental resilience during the pandemic is essential to our well-being.
+Maintaining emotional and mental resilience is essential to our well-being.
 Below are some ways we can ensure emotional and mental resilience, followed by a select list of emotional and mental health resources.

 National Suicide Prevention Lifeline: 800-273-8255 (Veterans, press “1” for Veterans Crisis Line); Lifeline Chat